s-weissbach/neuroimage_denoiser/README.md

 Example usage:

-`python prepare_trainfiles.py --csv train_data.csv --path /path/to/traindata --fileendings tif tiff --crop_size 32 --roi_size 8 --trainh5 training_data.h5 --min_z_score 2.0 --before 0 --after 0 --window_size 50 --fgsplit 0.5 --overwrite False`
+`python -m deep_iglu_denoiser.prepare_trainfiles --csv train_data.csv --path /path/to/traindata --fileendings tif tiff --crop_size 32 --roi_size 8 --trainh5 training_data.h5 --min_z_score 2.0 --before 0 --after 0 --window_size 50 --fgsplit 0.5 --overwrite False`

 If the csv-file and the h5-file exist, the new videos will be appended to the h5 file.
 It is recommended to **backup the h5-file** before running this script.